DinethShakya23/AVR-Programming/README.md

 # AVR-Programming
-This repository contains my programs for AVR microcontrollers written in C.
+This repository contains my programs and Lab codes for AVR microcontrollers written in C & C++.